-Sahapedia was designed to be an educational research platform that can be used for research in any subject, simply by switching out the content modules and adapting the tool sets to the type of data/information.
+Sahapedia was designed as an educational research platform that can be used for any subject, simply by switching out the content modules and adapting the tool sets to suit the type of data/information.

 Some of the UX components of the Sahapedia platform:

 The content authoring tool will create a straightforward environment for content writing.
 You can simply click and start typing, drag images and other media into place and the text will auto-wrap.
 There are multiple layers of functionality embedded into the tool, which emerge based on the context of your current activity.